RocketChat/handbook/marketing/README.md

 ### Content from the community

-The community can suggest content by opening a GitHub Issue on the [Website & Handbook](https://github.com/RocketChat/rocketchat.github.io/issues) and [Documentation](https://github.com/RocketChat/docs/issues) projects.
+The community can suggest content by opening a GitHub Issue on the [Website](https://github.com/RocketChat/rocketchat.github.io/issues), [Handbook](https://github.com/RocketChat/handbook/issues) and [Documentation](https://github.com/RocketChat/docs/issues) projects.

 ### Assessment criteria